OdaKaiser/Study-Linux-Programming-N-System/02-linux-file-system_Vu_Exs/Ex4_O_APPEN_seek/README.md

 - The reason:
-    The open file descriptor was created by the O_APPEND flag means the offset always positions at the end of the last write() operation regardless of the lseek() was for the offset to the beginning of the file
+    The open file descriptor was created by the O_APPEND flag means the offset always positions at the end of the last write() operation regardless of the lseek() set the offset to the beginning of the file